alicexue/fmri-pipeline/README.md

 1. Run manage_flywheel_downloads.py, which will ask for the necessary information via the command line

 #### For running fmri analyses:
 1. Run setup.py to create the model directory and all necessary sub-directories.
-This will also create empty/sample *.json files (model_params.json, condition_key.json, task_contrasts.json) and EVs files for you to fill in.
+This will also create empty/sample *.json files (model_params.json, condition_key.json, task_contrasts.json) and onset directories for the EV files.
 2. Fill out model_params.json under model00\<N>, see Terminology below for explanation of the abbreviations.
 3. Fill out condition_key.json under model00\<N>, where the task name is the key and the value is a json object with EV names as keys and the conditions as values.
 (Note: The EV files, *_ev-00\<N>, are always padded with leading zeros so that there are 3 digits)
 4. If you need to specify task contrasts, fill out task_contrasts.json, where the key is the task name and the value is a json object in which the key is the name of the contrast and the value is a list that represents the contrast vector.
 If you don't want to specify task contrasts for this model, remove the file.
-5. Create the EV files. setup.py creates one sample EV file - with the correct file name - in a folder called 'onsets' under each run folder.
-Make sure to follow the same naming system when creating more EV files.
-Confound files are in the same location as the EV files (the file name ends in *_ev-confounds, see below).
+5. Create the EV files, which belong in the 'onsets' directories under each run folder.
+Make sure the EV files are named correctly (see the diagram below).
+Confound files should be saved in the same location as the EV files (the file name ends in *_ev-confounds, see below).
-6. If desired, create a custom stub file named design_level\<N>_custom.stub under the model directory with feat settings (see design_level1_fsl5.stub for examples).
-If a setting in the custom file is found in the stub file, the custom setting will be written to the fsf file.
-If the setting is not found, it will be added to the fsf.
+6. If customization of fsf files is desired, create a custom stub file named design_level\<N>_custom.stub under the model directory with feat settings (see design_level1_fsl5.stub for examples).
+If a setting in the custom file is found in the stub file, the custom setting will replace the existing setting.
+If the custom setting is not found, it will be added to the fsf.
 7. To run level 1, use run_level1.py, which will create a job array where each job creates a *.fsf file for one run and runs feat on that run.
 (By default, if the argument specificruns is not specified, fsf's will be created for all runs)
 8. Level 2 and level 3 are run similarly.
 Use the -h option to see explanations of the parameters